-Early Canadians used medicinal Cannabis mostly as an extract to treat a variety of ailments; migraines, depression, menstrual cramps, chronic pain and anorexia.
+Early Canadians used medicinal cannabis mostly as an extract to treat a variety of ailments; migraines, depression, menstrual cramps, chronic pain and anorexia.
 Cannabis was widely discussed in medical periodicals and in 1897 Dr. F.W.
 Goodwin, president of the Nova Scotia Medical Association, lectured on the topic.
-However, by 1923 all forms of Cannabis became prohibited by parliament and it wasn’t available again as medicine until 1997 when an Ontario Superior court ruled Canadians required access to Cannabis for medical purposes.
+By 1923 all forms of Cannabis became prohibited by parliament and it wasn’t available again as medicine until 1997 when an Ontario Superior court ruled Canadians required access to Cannabis for medical purposes.

 Cannabis in Canada has changed dramatically since Louis Hebert planted his first crop, but the Cannabis plant itself hasn’t changed much from those early pioneering beginnings.
 It’s the same plant, but our knowledge has grown incredibly.
 The Cannabis plant can be found in cultivation all over the world, under different legislative ruling.
 Different regions, offering different environmental conditions, promote the growth of unique varieties.
 All of the world’s Cannabis varieties fall within one category of the main types of Cannabis.

 These are the 3 most common types of Cannabis plant: